 After gaining a scholarship in Ancient and Modern History from Balliol College, Oxford, he set up his own business on leaving university.
-From 2003 to 2010 he pursued a successful career in business, working his way up from executive to partner at Finsbury Group where he advised the Chief Executives and Finance Directors of some of the country's leading industrial companies on their communications with the press and the financial community.
-In this capacity he advised on the defence of Pilkington plc, a number of major listings on the London Stock Exchange and the successful defence of Rio Tinto from a takeover by BHP Billiton, one of the largest hostile transactions in history.
+From 2003 to 2010 he pursued a successful career in business, working his way up from executive to partner at Finsbury Group, and he advised the Chief Executives and Finance Directors of some of the country’s leading industrial companies on their communications with the press and the financial community.